irisnet/testnets/fuxi/fuxi-4000/README.md

 ...

 ```
-Only the Top 20 participants will receive the rewards.
+All participants will receive the rewards.